swd-turner/scenario/cran-comments.md

 Update 2022-05-08 in response to email from CRAN.
-Fix vignette title.
+Removed vignette.

 ## Updates
 Omitted ‘LazyData’ from DESCRIPTION.